kjgaulton/epigenomics/README.md

-# analytical tools
-Analytical tools and pipelines developed by the Gaulton Lab at UCSD.
+## Analytical tools and pipelines developed by the Gaulton Lab at UCSD.

 ## ATAC-seq
 Process bulk (i.e. non-single cell) ATAC-seq data.